JL710/iced-guide/src/app_structure/composition.md

 ## Update & Action

-As already hinted in the beginning, the update function of a component does have a significant change compared to a normal iced application.
+As already hinted in the beginning, the update function of a composition does have a significant change compared to a normal iced application.

 Instead of returning an `iced::Task`, we return an `Action`.
-An `Action` allows us to communicate with the parent of our component.
+An `Action` allows us to communicate with the parent of our composition.
 In that regard, they are similar to events from other UI frameworks.

 Some applications, like [Halloy](https://github.com/squidowl/halloy) actually do call this type `Event` instead of `Action`.

-First we'll start by defining our component's action type:
+First we'll start by defining our compositions's action type:

 ```rust
 {{#rustdoc_include {{code}}/app-structure/src/new_joke.rs:action}}